humanwhocodes/array-with-default/README.md

 console.log(items[1]);      // 0
 ```

-The primary use case for this class is when an array is an optional argument for a function, but using an empty array won't work.
+The primary use case for this class is when an array is an optional argument for a function or when an array may have holes.

 ## Usage